-But the personalisation doesn’t stop here.
-After you have left the store paying using your mobile Pay & Go, without the need to queue at the checkout, the personalisation continues.
+But the personalization doesn’t stop here.
+After you have left the store paying using your mobile Pay & Go, without the need to queue at the checkout, the personalization continues.

 Retailers need to create experiences and services that customers want to use and that add value to their shopping journey.
 If these services reflect the customer’s aspirations, then they will be more willing to share their data in return, particularly if it enables the retailer to be more efficient.

 The integrated shopping experience described above is a great example of what the future of retail could look like, but there are certain unique factors found in the fashion industry that make achieving this more challenging than in other industries.

 Retailers have a lot of data, but on a per-customer basis, it is typically very sparse.
 60-70% of a retailer’s customers only buy 1-2 items with that retailer each year but the same customers are buying 30-40 items across up to 15 retailers.
 This means that each retailer typically only has access to a small portion of its customers’ shopping behavior.